selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 To choose the right thing to do, we need guidance and principles to live by.
 Leading to a deliberate life of consequence.

-The way is to start small, paying attention to what we say and do, what we think and feel, and how we spend our time.
+The way is to start small, paying attention to our words, actions, and how we spend our time.

 ## Foundations: mindful, grateful, balanced